 Potatoe Wedges are a pub favourite for good reason, they are relatively simple, taste delicious and easy to share.

 This recipe uses a dried Italian herb mix.
-If you don’t have this you can use any of your favourite dried herbs in its place.
+If you don’t have this you can use any of your favourite dried herbs.

 1. Cut the potatoes lengthwise into 8 pieces each

 2. Soak the potatoes in cold water for around 2 hours.

 3. Heat the oven or air fryer to 200 C, or 400F.

 3. Mix the Parmesan, herbs, salt and pepper together in a bowl.

 4. Dry the potatoes.
 Cover each wedge in enough fat or oil that Parmesan mixture will stick to the outside of the potatoe.
 If the tallow is solid, you may need to melt it at low heat first to do this.

 5. Dip each wedge into the parmesan mixture until lightly covered.
 If you are using an air fryer, place the wedges into the basket and fry at the maximum temperature.
 If using an oven, place the wedges on a sheet lined with parchment paper and place in the preheated oven.